top of page

 Our dietitians’ role is to guide and support parents to understand their child’s individual growth pattern, their nutrition needs and create a safe, enjoyable food and eating environment.
 This includes helping parents and carers to have child-friendly, appropriate and non-stigmatising conversations about weight, bodies, appetite, food and eating.

-How we help you and your child
+How we help you & your child

 We will help you to navigate weight concern for your child and support them to: